ramniklayal/practice_python/intro-to-programming-cs/README.md

 Integer, float and double can manipulated with basic math operations.
 Strings can be added.
 Char's and boolean's cannot be operated on.

 One rule to keep in mind is that variable names must be one continuous string.
 A common practice to satisfy this rule is camelCase, in which after the first word, every word's first letter is capitalized.

-Example - Roundfreezetime : Hard to read
+Example - Roundfreezetime: Hard to read, roundFreezeTime: Easy to read
-        - roundFreezeTime : Easy to read